 - Walking Lunges: 3 sets of 8-12 reps (each leg)

 - Calf raises: 3 sets of 12-15 reps

-Remember to focus on quality reps and progressive overload, and you’ll be well on your way to building the legs you’ve always wanted.
-Also, use 70%-80% of your one-rep-max to get the most muscle growth.
+Remember to focus on quality reps and progressive overload, and you’ll be well on building the legs you’ve always wanted.
+Also, use 70%-80% of your one-rep-max for muscle growth.